The History of Windsor Square Historic District in Phoenix Arizona

 Despite its promotion and high expectations, sales did not meet the anticipated level.
 The neighborhood quickly fell victim to the onset of the Depression and its developer, Owens-Dinmore filed for bankruptcy.

-The district contains several excellent examples of Period Revival style architecture and has unique architectural merit due to the concentration of homes built after 1939 and through World War II.
+The district contains several excellent examples of Period Revival style architecture and has unique architectural merit.
+This is due to the concentration of homes built after 1939 and through World War II.
 The emergence of custom-designed Ranch Houses is particularly notable in Windsor Square.

-Historic Preservation Office of the City of Phoenix Neighborhood Services Department 200 West Washington Street Phoenix, Arizona 85003
+Historical Information provided courtesy: Historic Preservation Office of the City of Phoenix Neighborhood Services Department 200 West Washington Street Phoenix, Arizona 85003